amithgc/blog.amithgc.com/content/post/25-golden-rules-software-system-design.md

 A Quadtree is a tree-like data structure in which each node has exactly four children, dividing a two-dimensional space into four equal parts.
 It is commonly used in applications such as maps, image processing, and video games.
 The Quadtree can be used to index points, polygons, and lines based on their geographic location, and it enables fast location-based queries such as finding all nearby resources or points within a certain radius.

-Geohash is a hierarchical spatial data structure that encodes a geographic location into a short string of letters and digits.
+**Geohash** is a hierarchical spatial data structure that encodes a geographic location into a short string of letters and digits.
 The shorter the string, the higher the accuracy.
 It is used to represent a location as a single value, enabling easy storage, retrieval, and indexing of geographic data.
 Geohash can be used to search for resources or points within a certain geographic area, and it is commonly used in location-based services, such as ride-sharing apps and social media.

-For example, if we are building a food delivery app that needs to provide users with nearby restaurants, we could use a Quadtree to index the locations of all restaurants and enable fast location-based queries.
+> *For example*, if we are building a food delivery app that needs to provide users with nearby restaurants, we could use a Quadtree to index the locations of all restaurants and enable fast location-based queries.
 Similarly, we could use Geohash to encode the locations of all restaurants and enable fast searches within a certain radius.

 ---